nonnumericdave/UnknownSynth/README.md

 # UnknownSynth
-A basic sinusoidal, polyphonic, multi-touch synth in the style of Joy Division's "Unknown Pleasures."
+A basic sinusoidal, polyphonic, multi-touch synth in the style of Joy Division's "Unknown Pleasures" for iOS.
 Literally.

 ### Description
 Unfortunately, this was originally crafted using OpenGL many years ago.
 At some point, I may update it to use Metal.